remotelib/exval/README.md

 Many features may not work, throws exceptions or works partly.
 If you find a bug, please open an issue or consider contributing to this project.

+If you're interested in running JavaScript on a remote machine you should checkout [remote-lib](https://github.com/remotelib/remote-lib) as well.

 ## Examples